gravicappa/klvm/doc/reg-kl.md

             [[shen-get-reg 1]]
             [[shen-get-arg 2] [shen-get-arg 1] [shen-get-arg 0]]]]]]

-Each function or closure is represented as a procedure, required arguments and a vector with closure variables.
-For a function closure vector is empty.
+Each function or closure is supposed to be represented as a vector containing procedure, required arguments and a vector with closure variables.
+For a mere function closure vector is empty.
 If a function are called with less number of arguments than required its vector closure contains given variables.
 Python pseudocode explains it better.

-    >>> def plus_fn(Args):
+    >>> def plus_fn(*Args):
             if len(Args) < 2: # if arguments are not enough
                 return [function_tag, plus_fn, 2, Args] # return closure
+            else:
                 return Args[0] + Args[1]

     >>> plus = [function_tag, plus_fn, 2, []]  # define function plus